icedtrees/a-maze/design-docs/designSummary.md

 which takes a Maze as an argument and modifies it minimally to suit the feature.
 MazePage features like enable timer will have to be manually hardcoded.

 Tile
 ----
 Tile can either be empty or not empty, representing a wall or an empty space.
 Each Tile contains one TileObject, which is the contents of the Tile.

 TileObject
 ----------
 An object can be shown on an empty Tile.
-Each TileObject is initialised with a reference to an image file in the resources directory, indicating what image should be displayed for the given object.
+Each TileObject is initialised with a reference to an image file in the resources directory.
+The Tile contains the TileObject

 MobileObject
 ------------